 It is technically possible, but it’s not very likely.
 While people occasionally find ways to exploit vulnerabilities in phone software, it’s usually necessary to trick you into downloading malware or to physically get a hold of your phone and install malware on it to access your phone’s camera.
 The best way to reduce the threat is to stick to the official app stores for app downloads and secure your phone with other measures, such as your fingerprint or a PIN.
 If your phone is acting strangely and you see activity in the call log or camera gallery that wasn’t you, then you may have a malware problem.
 Check out our guide on how to remove malware from an Android phone.

 They say the best camera is the one you have with you.
 The fact that we all have smartphones in our pockets, all day, every day, has led to an explosion in photography.
 We snap and share more photos than ever before and the smartphone has played a major role in the reinvention of digital photography.
-The history of the camera phone only stretches back to 2000 and we’ve gone from a single lens rated at 0.35 megapixels to triple-lens setups with astronomical megapixel counts.
+The history of the camera phone only stretches back to 2000 and we’ve gone from a single lens rated at 0.35 megapixels to quad-lens setups with astronomical megapixel counts.

 How we test